5 Steps for a Data-Driven Online Marketing Strategy

 Action: Shopping cart (email reminders), reviews, referrals

-One or more strategies can be applied to your brand at the same time.
+One or more strategies can be applied to your brand simultaneously.
 This tactic can help you penetrate customers at different levels of their buying decision.

 Your brand may also have multiple goals in mind.
-At times, you may want sales conversions, while at other times your goal might be to improve brand recognition.
-These can occur simultaneously on different platforms too.
+At times, you may want sales conversions, whilst, at other times, your goal might be to improve brand recognition.
+These can occur simultaneously on different platforms, too.

 With your buyer personas and digital sales funnel in mind, it’s time to map out your online marketing strategy.
 Here are some examples of each type of online marketing: